Oscar Charleston

-Oscar McKinley Charleston (October 14, 1896 – October 5, 1954) was an American center fielder and manager in Negro league baseball.
+Oscar McKinley Charleston (October 14, 1896 – October 5, 1954) was an American center fielder, first baseman and manager in Negro league baseball and the Cuban League.
 Over his 43-year baseball career, Charleston played or managed with more than a dozen teams, including the Homestead Grays and the Pittsburgh Crawfords, Negro league baseball's leading teams in the 1930s.
 He also played nine winter seasons in Cuba and in numerous exhibition games against white major leaguers.
-He was inducted into the National Baseball Hall of Fame in 1976.
+He was posthumously inducted into the National Baseball Hall of Fame in 1976.

-One of the Negro leagues' early stars, Charleston was by 1920 generally considered "the greatest center fielder and one of the most reliable sluggers in black baseball."
-He and Josh Gibson share the record for Negro league batting titles with three, and he is the only player to win batting titles in multiple leagues.
+One of the Negro leagues' early stars, Charleston was, by 1920, generally considered "the greatest center fielder and one of the most reliable sluggers in black baseball."
+He and Josh Gibson share the record for Negro league batting titles with three.
 He was the second player to win consecutive Triple Crowns in either batting or pitching (after Grover Cleveland Alexander), a feat matched just one time by a batter.
-He is now credited with having won the Triple Crown (leading in batting average, home runs, RBI) three times, which is the most for any player in Major League Baseball.
-He holds the second-highest career batting average, behind Ty Cobb, and the fourth-highest career OPS.
+He is now credited with having won the Triple Crown (leading in batting average, home runs, and runs batted in) three times, which is the most for any player in Major League Baseball.
+He holds the third-highest career batting average, behind Gibson and Ty Cobb, and the fourth-highest career on-base plus slugging (1.066).

-In 1915, after serving three years in the U.S. Army, the Indianapolis, Indiana, native continued his baseball career as a professional with the Indianapolis ABCs.
+In 1915, after serving three years in the U.S. Army, the Indianapolis native continued his baseball career as a professional with the Indianapolis ABCs.
 He played in the Negro National League's inaugural doubleheader on May 20, 1920.
-His most productive season was with the Saint Louis Giants in 1921, when he hit 15 home runs, 12 triples, and 17 doubles, stole 31 bases, and had a .437 batting average.
+His most productive season was with the St. Louis Giants in 1921, when he hit 15 home runs, 12 triples, and 17 doubles, stole 31 bases, and had a .437 batting average.
 In 1933, Charleston played in the first Negro National League All-Star Game at Chicago's Comiskey Park and appeared in the League's 1934 and 1935 all-star games.
 In 1945, Charleston became manager of the Brooklyn Brown Dodgers and helped recruit black ballplayers such as Roy Campanella to join the first integrated Major League Baseball teams.
 His career ended in 1954 as a player-manager for the Indianapolis Clowns.